-- A copy of the procurement document. - The cost analysis, if applicable. - The scoring instrument. - A description of the scoring methodology. - The public notice of release of the procurement. - Technical assistance questions and answers. - Copy of proposals. - Copy of the letters notifying the proposers of their scores. - A copy of the report to the governing authority seeking approval of the scores awarded. - A copy of the materials provided to the Appeals Board, if convened. - Copy of the letters notifying the proposers of the Appeals Boards' action(s) and their funding recommendations, if appeals process was required. - A copy of the report to the governing authority advising of the Appeals Boards' actions(s) and requesting approval of the funding recommendations, if appeals process was required. - A copy of the transmittal to the Council and Mayor documenting the procurement process and requesting approval of the proposal results, if necessary. - A copy of the final City Council and Mayor action, if necessary. - Copy of letters to the proposers notifying them of the City Council and Mayor approved action.
+- A copy of the procurement document. - The cost or price analysis, if procurement is in excess of the Simplified Acquisition Threshold. - Document showing check of Excluded Parties List System (SAM.gov) to verify entity is not excluded or disqualified. - The scoring instrument. - A description of the scoring methodology. - The public notice of release of the procurement. - Technical assistance questions and answers. - A copy of proposals.

+- A copy of the letters notifying the proposers of their scores. - A copy of the report to the governing authority seeking approval of the scores awarded. - A copy of the materials provided to the Appeals Board, if convened. - A copy of the letters notifying the proposers of the Appeals Boards' action(s) and their funding recommendations, if appeals process was required. - A copy of the report to the governing authority advising of the Appeals Boards' actions(s) and requesting approval of the funding recommendations, if appeals process was required. - A copy of the transmittal to the Council and Mayor documenting the procurement process and requesting approval of the proposal results, if necessary. - A copy of the final City Council and Mayor action, if necessary. - A copy of letters to the proposers notifying them of the City Council and Mayor approved action.